 For the burners to operate efficiently and safely you'll need to make sure they aren't obstructed by dead insects or other debris, and also check for leaks.
 Clean the exterior surfaces with regular dish washing detergent and water, then rinse it with water and let it air dry.
 Simple.

 - The slate & marble tabletop looks great and can be used to hold snacks and drinks.

 - Excellent value for money.

 - The details are thoughtful.
 For example: the controls are concealed behind doors; the legs have adjustable feet so the table won't wobble; the gas tank is on a slide-out drawer; and there's a cover for the tank so you won't see it through the side panels.

 - Assembly is more difficult than it really should be.
 While not uncommon for self-assembled products, it could and should be easier to assemble.

 - The sheet metal is thin, no doubt to keep the price down.
 If you want something that feels really solid you may be disappointed.
-However, it’s not shoddy, it’s fine for the price, and it’s well made given this limitation.
+However, it's not shoddy, fine for the price, and is well made given this limitation.

 Thanks for reading.
 If I missed anything please let me know via your comments.
 I will update my article accordingly.